nest/nest-simulator/doc/topology/Topology_UserManual.rst

-The `'topology'` entry is read-only.
+The ``spatial`` propery is read-only; changing any values will not change properties of the layer.

--  The NEST kernel sees the elements of the layer in the same way as the elements of any subnet.
-You will notice this when printing a network with a Topology layer:
+-  NEST sees the elements of the layer in the same way as the elements of any GIDCollection.
+GIDCollections created as layers can therefore be used in the same ways as any standard GIDCollection.
+   However, operations requiring a GIDCollection with spatial data (e.g.
+   ``Connect`` with spatial dependence, or visualization of layers) can only be used on GIDCollections created as layers.

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ layer1p #}